Salinas River (California): River Road

-Commencing from Hill Town running south along the western banks of the Salinas River to Gonzales is River Road.
+Commencing from Hill Town running south along the western banks of the Salinas River to Gonzales is River Road (County Route G17).
 This road also falls along the edge of the Santa Lucia Highlands AVA, giving rise to its designation as River Road Wine Trail.

 Ecology

 Before the arrival of Hispanic and American settlers in the area, the Salinas River was once home to abundant fish and beaver populations.

-Regarding historical fish populations, the Arroyo Seco is the only major Salinas River tributary which has remained un-dammed and as of 2015, still supported a small remnant population of the threatened Central Coast Steelhead trout (Oncorhynchus mykiss) that once spawned throughout in the Salinas River watershed.
+Regarding historical fish populations, the Arroyo Seco is the only major Salinas River tributary which has remained undammed and as of 2015, still supported a small remnant population of the threatened Central Coast Steelhead trout (Oncorhynchus mykiss) that once spawned throughout in the Salinas River watershed.
 At one time it was also an important middle link for salmon migrating from the Salinas River to Tassajara Creek and other tributaries.

-Estrella River also remains un-dammed.
+Estrella River also remains undammed.
 A 2015 assessment of the survivability of the river's steelhead trout indicated that such a survival may be unlikely, due to the river's recent tendency to run dry for most of the year.

 Other tributaries of the Salinas River that supported steelhead trout once included Paso Robles Creek, Jack Creek, Atascadero Creek, Santa Margarita Creek and Trout Creek in the upper reaches of the River.
 It once took over ten days for the steelhead from the upper part of the watershed to migrate to the Pacific Ocean near the City of Marina on Monterey Bay.
 From there, the steelhead would migrate to the area west of the Aleutian Islands before returning to the spawning grounds in the tributaries of the Salinas River.
 As noted, the trout life-cycle which requires an annual migration to the sea and then back, was broken during the dry-river conditions of the years 2013–2016, and the current fate of the river's steelhead trout remains uncertain at best.

 Father Pedro Font described salmon in the Salinas River (Rio de Monterey) on the de Anza Expedition in March 1776: